UModeler/UModeler.Sphinx.Doc/primitiveshapetools.rst

  Starts to create a spiral stair.

 ``SPACE``
- Completes creating a spiral stair
+ Change the direction of the stair or Completes creating a spiral stair

 ``ESC``
  Cancels creating a spiral stair.

 Properties
 ---------------